joshlingy/Forecast-of-Customer-Churn-Using-Machine-Learning/README.md

-# Telecommunication Industry Forecast of Customer Churn
+# Forecast of Customer Churn Using Machine Learning

-<a href="https://github.com/joshlingy/Telecommunication-Industry-Forecast-of-Customer-Churn/blob/master/Telecommunication_Industry_Forecast_of_Customer_Churn.ipynb">Highly recommended to click this link to see more detail of what I have done about this project!</a>
+<a href="https://github.com/joshlingy/Forecast-of-Customer-Churn-Using-Machine-Learning/blob/master/Forecast-of-Customer-Churn-Using-Machine-Learning.ipynb">Highly recommended to click this link to see more detail of what I have done about this project!</a>

 ** Please reload it if something went wrong on the page. **